AndreProenza/Medical-Test-Records/DELIVER-README.md

 ##

-After the previous installation is complete on your OS..
+After the previous installation is complete in your OS..

 ---

-### It's time to run our amazing project:
+### It's time to run our project:
 ##
 0) Unzip project;
 1) Run the following instructions.

+##

 <h3 align="center">
 	To run the LABORATORY: